CBorowski-dev/docs-operaton-org/content/reference/connect/http-connector.md

 ---

-In Camunda Connect a `Connectors` class exists which automatically detects every connector in the classpath.
+In Operaton Connect a `Connectors` class exists which automatically detects every connector in the classpath.
 It can be used to get the HTTP connector instance by its connector ID, which is `http-connector`.